VNDNS/vizual/tasks/generateComponent.md

 ## Task: Generate a new component type

 I want you to create a new component type called Worldmap.
-In the root you find world.geojson wihch contains the world map.
+In motion-canvas/src/components/data/world.geojson you find world.geojson wihch contains the world map.
 Each country should be a polygon with some distinct color.
 The animations should include 'activate' and 'deactivate'.
 These animations fade in and out the world map.
+For improved performance the class should simplify the polygons using the Douglas-Peucker algorithm.
+The worldmap class implementing the motion-canvas component should import the world.geojson file from the data directory.

 Please also follow the guidelines defined in ./code-style.md.